< Previous | Next >

 - Clinical Neurophysiology

-A Psychiatrist, Neurologist, Child Neurologist who focuses on the evaluation and treatment of central, peripheral and autonomic nervous system disorders using a combination of clinical evaluation and electrophysiologic testing such as electroencephalography (EEG), electromyography (EMG) and nerve conduction studies (NCS), among others.
+A Psychiatrist, Neurologist, or Child Neurologist who focuses on the evaluation and treatment of central, peripheral and autonomic nervous system disorders using a combination of clinical evaluation and electrophysiologic testing such as electroencephalography (EEG), electromyography (EMG) and nerve conduction studies (NCS), among others.

 A Neurologist or Child Neurologist who focuses on the evaluation and treatment of adults and children with recurrent seizure activity and seizure disorders.
 Specialists in Epilepsy (Epileptologists) possess specialized knowledge in the science, clinical evaluation and management of these disorders.